 A hidden gem known mainly by locals is The Burrito Window.
 Marked only by an A-frame sign by the Thai restaurant are the fattest, juiciest burritos.

 Get outside!
-Visit in the summertime and Tahoe is an adventure lovers paradise.
+Visit in the summertime and Tahoe is an adventure-lovers paradise.
 Hiking, biking, rock-climbing, wake-boarding, SUPing you name it, you can do it.
 Hiking trails range from 10 minutes to overnight backpacking trips.
-Head to Eagle Rock after Sunnyside for a short 10 minute climb and be met with incredible lake views.
+Head to Eagle Rock after Sunnyside for a short 10-minute climb and be met with incredible lake views.
 Pack the mountain bike and head to the famous Flume Trail or go to Northstar’s Bike Park.

 More inclined for some relaxation?
-Whale beach (pictured) is generally quiet as there is a small hike down involved but well worth every step.
+Whale Beach (pictured) is generally quiet as there is a small hike down involved but well worth every step.
 Don’t forget your camera and a picnic lunch so you never have to leave.

 Keep an eye on pages like Squaw/Alpines and Go Tahoe North to keep up to date on events happening around the lake.
 A personal favourite is Tuesday Bluesday in Squaw Valley and music on the beach every Sunday at Commons Beach in Tahoe City.

-What not to do?
+What not to do in North Lake Tahoe

 - Unless you have children stay away from Sand Harbour.
-You need to pay to use the beach and its always super crowded.
+You need to pay to use the beach and it’s always super crowded.

 - Don’t leave your dog at home!
-Tahoe is super dog friendly, we love them!
-There are plenty of dog friendly beaches, many restaurants have outdoor seating with doggy water bowls and what dog doesn’t love a good long hike.
+Tahoe is super dog-friendly, we love them!
+There are plenty of dog-friendly beaches, many restaurants have outdoor seating with doggy water bowls and what dog doesn’t love a good long hike.
 Just remember to clean up after them.

 - Make sure you know your way in and out of a trail.
 Don’t stray too far if you don’t know where you’re going.
 People do get lost in the wilderness – stay safe.

-- Lake Tahoe is 11.9 miles at its widest and 21.2 miles long and is the 3rd deepest lake in North America.
+1. Lake Tahoe is 11.9 miles at its widest and 21.2 miles long and is the 3rd deepest lake in North America.
 The rate of daily evaporation could serve 3.3 million Americans their daily water needs.

-- The Tahoe area attracts approximately 3 million visitors per year which is comparable to The Grand Canyon National Park!
+3. The Tahoe area attracts approximately 3 million visitors per year which is comparable to The Grand Canyon National Park!

-Author: I’m Erin Morris, a 26 year old travel blogging Aussie.
-I moved overseas when I turned 18 to work in the snow fields.
+Author: I’m Erin Morris, a 26-year-old travel blogging Aussie.
+I moved overseas when I turned 18 to work in the snowfields.
 I became a ski instructor where I went from Southern Hemisphere to Northern Hemisphere for 7 years without a summer.
-I then became a paramedic and left my full time job earlier this year to wander the globe.
+I then became a paramedic and left my full-time job earlier this year to wander the globe.